 Patients should begin seeing results within 5 to 6 months.
 Results don’t last forever.
 It’s recommended that patients maintain by scheduling treatments two to four times annually.
 While results vary, most patients report an 80% success rate.

 Receiving an accurate diagnosis and formulating a treatment plan is essential.
 Talk to your physician about your issues and the two of you will be able to decide the best course of action to treat your hair loss.

 Dr. Ghozland is an experienced physician devoted to helping patients look and feel better using non-surgical treatments such as PRP.
-To schedule a free consultation, or to learn more about his services, call Dr. Ghozland’s Los Angeles office at (310) 393-9359 or schedule an appointment here.
+To schedule a free consultation, or to learn more about his services, call Dr. Ghozland’s Orange County office at (310) 393-9359 or schedule an appointment here.